broesie/beautiful-jekyll/tutorials/tasker/battery/battery_specific_percent.md

+---
+layout: tutorial
-# Notify when battery reach specific percentage
+title: Notify when battery reach specific percentage
+---
 This tutorial will create a notificiation that will let you know when the battery reached a specific percentage.
 This is pretty simple!